 The Trust's Tax Items are determined with respect to Beneficiaries that acquired their Units in the initial distribution.
-Each Beneficiary should consult with their own tax advisors as to the consequences of the cancellation of Units held by the DCR on their tax basis.

 TAX BASIS OF UNITS FOR SUBSEQUENT HOLDERS

 A Beneficiary that did not acquire its Units from the Trust in the initial distribution as of December 17, 2013, may have a tax basis in its Units (and therefore a tax basis in the Trust assets attributable to such Units) that differs from the tax basis of a Unit acquired from the Trust as of December 17, 2013.
 Such difference may affect the Beneficiary's taxable income and loss from holding Trust Units, which may differ from the Tax Items as determined and reported by the Trust, which determination is made with respect to Beneficiaries that acquired their Units in the initial distribution.